Unemancipation of a Child in New Jersey

 In 2010 the father sought to emancipate the child and terminate his support and insurance obligations.
 The mother did not oppose the father’s request, so the judge emancipated the child as of her high school graduation date.
 Soon after, the mother filed a motion requiring the father to pay child support (including arrears) and insurance coverage, and to contribute to the costs of the child’s college education.
 The case went in front of a judge who unemancipated the child, reestablished child support and insurance coverage, and increased the child support to $231 per week (though the mother had not sought an increase in support).
 The father appealed that ruling, which brings us to the Appellate Division’s ruling in 2012.

 The Court stated that although parents generally do not have to support their children after they have become adults, some exceptions are well established, such as college expenses, which are at issue in this case.
 The Azimi court held that even though an adult child has been formally emancipated, he or she may still be unemancipated to receive support in the form of college contributions.
 The court left intact the part of the previous order that unemancipated the child, but vacated the child support, insurance, and college costs until a lower court judge could conduct a hearing to determine whether and how much the father would have to contribute.

 The specific and unique facts of the Azimi case are what lead to the outcome, but the case gives guidance on issues of unemancipation of a child in NJ.
-If you have questions about your own case, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with a NJ child support lawyer.Sources
+If you have questions about your own case, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation with a NJ child support lawyer.Sources

 Majid Reza Azimi V. Colleen Mcveigh–Azimi, Docket No. a-0207-11T4 (NJ Sup Ct.
 App.
 Div.
 2012).